lewisbails/real-estate/README.md

 ## Data

 An ETL pipeline is run daily to scrape rental listings from various online real estate portals, transform them into a standard `Listing` format, and store them in a NoSQL database (MongoDB).
-The pipeline for this can be ran manually as below:
+The pipeline can be ran manually as below:
 ```bash
 poetry run python pipelines/domain_listings.py \
 --uri <MONGODB URI> \